verrazzano/docs/content/en/docs/setup/customizing/grafana.md

     password: $USER_SECRET
   EOF
   ```
+* Configure the Grafana component of the Verrazzano custom resource.

-Refer to the table in the Verrazzano custom resource pertaining to the [Grafana component]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#grafana-component" >}}) for further details.
+Refer to the table in the Verrazzano custom resource pertaining to the [Grafana component]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#grafana-component" >}}) for further details of the component definition.